 Limp or unconsciousness body

-Addressing Opioid Addiction in Pennsylvania
+Addressing opioid addiction in Pennsylvania

 If you’re ready, treatment can help guide you through each step of the recovery process with a high level of support and encouragement along the way.
-We encourage you to learn more about opiate addiction treatments at Silvermist Recovery Center in Pennsylvania.
+We encourage you to learn more about opioid addiction treatments at Silvermist Recovery Center in Pennsylvania.